A Deep Reinforcement Learning Framework for Eco-driving in Connected and Automated Hybrid Electric Vehicles: Reward Function Design

 \section{Reward Function Design}

-In general, the process of designing the reward function is an iterative process and requires tuning.
-Here, the numerical values of the coefficients in the reward function are listed Tab. \ref{tab:values_for_constants}.
+In general, the design of the reward function is iterative.
+To get the desired behavior from the trained policy, the numerical constants in the reward function typically requires tuning by humans.
+Here, the numerical constants are listed Tab. \ref{tab:values_for_constants}.
 Some key takeaways are listed below. \begin{enumerate} \item Normalize the scale of the reward function such that the numerical value is between $[-1, 1]$. \item The reward items $r_{\mathrm{vel}}$, $r_{\mathrm{batt}}$ and $r_{\mathrm{tfc}}$ are associated with the constraints, and they should be at least one order of magnitude higher than $r_{\mathrm{obj}}$. \item Rewards from the environment should reflect incremental incentives/penalties.
-For example, rewards associated with traffic lights are sparse, meaning that the agent receives these rewards periodically and needs a sequence of action to avoid the large penalty.
-Eqn.\eqref{eq: traffic rewards} ensures the penalty from violating the traffic condition is proportional to how bad was the violation. \item Penalties related to constraints should be orders larger than those related to performance. \end{enumerate}
+For example, rewards associated with traffic lights are sparse, meaning that the agent receives these rewards periodically and needs a sequence of actions to avoid the large penalty.
+Eqn.\eqref{eq: traffic rewards} ensures the penalty for violating the traffic condition is proportional to how bad was the violation. \item Penalties related to constraints should be orders larger than those related to performance. \end{enumerate}